 What this program offers

 The New Horizons for Seniors Program (NHSP) community-based stream is a federal grant.
 It supports projects that are designed by seniors and for seniors in their communities.
-This program funds projects that empower seniors in their communities and contribute to improving their health and well-being.
+This program funds projects that empower seniors in their communities through increased social inclusion.

 Eligible organizations can apply for up to $25,000 for projects that are led by seniors and are volunteer based.